 Ancient Egypt: The New Kingdom--Dynasty XVIII (1580-1350 BC)

-Figure 1.--Although Tutankhamun was only a minor pharaoh, the golden image of that Harold Carter found in his tomb is perhaps the single best known piece of pharonic art.
-It is a masterpiece of realistic portrature.
+Figure 1.--Although Tutankhamun was only a minor pharaoh, the golden image that Harold Carter found in his tomb is perhaps the single best known piece of pharonic art.
+It is a masterpiece of realistic portraiture.

 The Dynasty 18 pharaohs or Tuthmosides not only freed Egypt from foreign rule, but created one of the largest empires in Egyptian history.
 The dynasty was noted for both its military prowess, despite the inclusion and organizational ability.
 Thebian Prince Ahmose I founded Dynasty XVIII about 1580 BC.
 His reign is considered the beginning of the New Kingdom.
 It was the first of the Diospolite dynasties, named after Diopolis (the city of god).
 Under Pharaohs Menhotep and Thutmose Egypt became an imperial power, controlling territry streaching from Nubia in the south east to Euphrates River.
 There were collosal archetectural achievements, most notably the temple at Deir el-Bahri near Thebes.
 Cities were constructed at Luxor and Karnack, two of the great Egyptian cities of antiquity.
 It was during this period that Amenhotep/Amenophis IV changed his name to Akhenaten, supressed the traditional religon and attempted to replace it with a kind of solar monotheism.
 Some Egyptologistd believe he advoacted a kind of universal brotherhood of man under a single god.
 [Aldred, p.
 67.]
 The resistance at Thebes to the new religion caused Akhenaten to move his court to Akhet-Aten.
 Akhenaten also advocated a realistic depiction in art.
 The depictions of him and his Queen Nefertriti which survive are some of the most realistic in Egyptian art.
 Even more interesting, the depictions of his family of six daughters provide a rare realisic glimse ino the life of an Egyptian royal family.
 [Aldred, pp. 67-68.]
 Akhenaten tendency toward pacifism greatly weakened Egypt's international position and control over the aclient states of Syria and Palestine.
 The old priesthood reexerted heir influence and were able to restore the old religion after the brief reign of Amenhotep's successor, the boy king Tutankhamun.
 (It was his unspoiled tomb that was discovered by Harold Carter in the Valley of the Kings during 1922, perhaps the most famous discovery in all of archeology.)
 Tutankhamun became pharaoh when he was a boy of about 9 years of age.
 He is believed to be Akhenaten's younger half brother.
 He married his older half sister Ankhes-en-Amun.
 Normally little is known about minor pharaohs like Tutankhamun, but the fact that his tomb wss never disturbed makes him one of the best known pharaohs.
 Many of Egypt's imperial possessions were lost as a result of the disorders associated with the reign of Amenhotep IV and Tutankhamun.

-Under Pharaohs Menhotep and Thutmose Egypt became an imperial power, controlling territry streaching from Nubia in the south east to Euphrates River.
-There were collosal archetectural achievements, most notably the temple at Deir el-Bahri near Thebes.
+Under Pharaohs Menhotep and Thutmose Egypt became an imperial power again, controlling territory streaching from Nubia in the south east to Euphrates River.
+There were also collosal archetectural projects, most notably the temple at Deir el-Bahri near Thebes.
 Cities were constructed at Luxor and Karnack, two of the great Egyptian cities of antiquity.
 Memphis was the chief administrative center.
-Thebes is the cult center of the god Amun-Re and home of the royal family remained important as a religious and cultural center.
+Thebes was the cult center of the god Amun-Re and home of the royal family and remained important as a religious and cultural center.

 Thutmose III

 Thutmose III was the greatest in a series of warrior kings who established a new Egyptian empire.
 The priests of Amen played a major role in Thutmose III's seccesion to the throne, even though he was not one of his father's children by his chief wife Hatshepsut.
 [Aldred, p.
 39.]
 This is a striking indication of the power of the priestly class.
-Thutmose III was the on of Thutmose II, but not by his chief wife Hatshepsut.
-Some historians refer to him as the Napoleon of the New Kingdom and the dynasty itself is often called the Tuthmososides, largely in his honor.
+Thutmose III was the son of Thutmose II, but not by his chief wife Hatshepsut.
+As Hatshepsut ruled as a pharoh, Thutmose would have to seize power from hios step-mother.
+He then tried to wipe out all evidence of her reign.
+This has created a prioblem for historians.
+Some historians refer to Thutmose III as the Napoleon of the New Kingdom and the dynasty itself is often called the Tuthmososides, largely in his honor.
 He greatly expanded Egypt's influence in western Asia, including the Levant (Palestine and Syria) up to the borders of the Hittite empire.
 He led Egyptian armies into Mesopotamia, crossing the Euphrates, defeating all before him.
 [Stewart, p.
 82.]
 Egypt also restablished dominance to the south in Nubia to the fourth cataract.
 As a result of these military campaigns, trade, diplomacy, and tribute, Egypt attained a level of wealth and power unknown since the heighth of the Old Kingdom.
 Thutmose constructed the great temples at Karnak.
 The wealth helped generate the third great flowering of Egyptian culture.
 Egypt began a series of monumental constructions unknown since the Great Pyramids of the Old Kingdom.
 It was not just monumental art that florish, but many types of non-royal art, including sculpture, relief work, painting, and various other minor crafts.

 Amenhotep II